GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### When I am working on a problem I never think about beauty.
-I think only how to solve the problem.
-But when I have finished, if the solution is not beautiful, I know it is wrong.
+> ### Over half of the time you spend working on a project is spent thinking, and no tool, no matter how advanced, can think for you.
 >
-> ~ *Buckminster Fuller*
+> ~ *Richard P. Gabriel*

 ---
 ## 🏎 Quick Facts